 Haven’t we already approved term limits as part of another Article V resolution?

 Because 34 states must apply with the same language, it is far easier to pass a resolution devoted to a single topic.
+In some states, the multi-topic resolutions have dropped or have attempted to drop the term limits portion of the bill.

 Why isn’t the length of terms specified?